JKWA/erlang_examples/incident/README.md

 ## System Actors & Their Responsibilities

+1. **incident_supervisor**: Monitors the incident actors, and is responsible for respawning a new actor in case of unexpected crashes to ensure the incident progresses towards resolution.
-1. **unit_manager**: Manages units and seeks the best fit for incidents.
+2. **unit_manager**: Responsible for managing the available units and selecting the most suitable one for responding to incidents.
-2. **Unit**: Notifies the `unit_manager` of its status and position.
-As of now, doesn't pursue any specific goals.
+3. **Unit**: Keeps the `unit_manager` informed of its current status and location.
+Currently, it does not have any other specific objectives.
-3. **incident**: Embodies a reported incident, strives to assign a unit and resolve swiftly.
+4. **incident**: Represents a reported incident and is responsible for assigning a response unit and facilitating a swift resolution.
-4. **dispatch_operator**: Represents the operator, aspires to report and oversee incidents.
+5. **dispatch_operator**: Represents the dispatch operator, whose main responsibilities include reporting incidents and monitoring their progress until resolution.

 ## Other Functions